Get Started

 Click on the hotlinked text of one of the maps below, and then click on the "Open Map" button on the page that pops up.
 For more information about how to use the Data Basin web-mapping platform, the videos page is especially popular.

-For more information, questions, or to provide data, please visit the webpage of the Fort Bragg Headlands Consortium, or contact John Gallo john.gallo@consbio.org or George Reinhardt and Susan Kelley.
+For more information, questions, or to provide data, please visit the webpage of the Fort Bragg Headlands Consortium, or contact John Gallo john.gallo@consbio.org.
 For technical support, see also our new Mapping Questions and Answers page.
-This is a grassroots funded effort, you can donate directly to this effort, here.
-Currently, any funds raised are going towards additional outreach and training on how to use this mapping resource.

 Tags